-We are still running an in-person, drop-in service to advise students on all aspects of Academic Skills.
-The Academic Skills Hub is open from 10.00 – 16.00, Monday to Friday all year round.
-You do not have to join the queue for the Student Hub or make an appointment to visit us.
+We run an in-person, drop-in service to advise students on all aspects of Academic Skills.
+The Academic Skills Hub is open from 10.00 – 16.00, Monday to Friday all year round and you can find us in room 2045 on Level 2 of the Hartley Library.
+Students can drop-in for sessions with our staff in 20 minute slots and do not need to make an appointment.

-We support students in their transition to higher education and throughout their time at university in developing the academic skills needed to succeed.
+We support students in their transition to higher education and throughout their time at university to develop the academic skills needed to succeed.

 Using a variety of learning resources and through our involvement in a number of projects, our pre and post entry teams help students develop their writing proficiency, mathematical & statistical knowledge and improve their study skills.